Trump bars banks from buying Venezuela state bonds

 Shortly thereafter, the U.S. Treasury Department froze all of Maduro's assets subject to U.S. jurisdiction and prohibited all U.S. citizens from dealing with him.

-A senior administrative official told reporters that the goal of Friday's sanctions is to ensure the U.S. financial system isn't "complicit" in the Maduro regime's degradation of democracy.
+The goal of Friday's sanctions is to protect the U.S. financial system "from complicity in Venezuela's corruption and in the impoverishment of the Venezuelan people."

 Venezuelans who oppose the regime argue that when banks buy the government's bonds, they extend a financial lifeline to a dictatorship.